Samsomyajit/LLM-for-Pharmaceutical-dissolution-prediction/ReadMe.txt

 The RAG database is in "RAG_database" file with references and excel sheets.

-The prompt for zeroshot, zeroshot-CoT, fewshot, fewshot-CoT are provided in "prompt" file.
+The prompt for zeroshot, zeroshot-CoT, fewshot, fewshot-CoT are provided.